aryaminus/RN-splash-screen/README.md

 then press F1 or Fn+F1 and React Native:Run Android on Device

 **Else**
-Follow Code.txt and <a href="https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode" target="_blank">Youtube</a>
+Follow Code.txt and <a href="https://youtu.be/rCWojb0frwc" target="_blank">Youtube</a>

 ## Packages:
 <a href="https://github.com/crazycodeboy/react-native-splash-screen" target="_blank">react-native-splash-screen</a>

 ### Installation
-Follow Code.txt
+Follow Code.txt and Update the MainApplication.java (Manual.md)

 #### Manual installation